 During the first year of his chairmanship, Investcorp strengthened its institutional shareholder base by selling 20% of the company to Mubadala Development Company, the Abu Dhabi based investment and development firm.

 Mr. Alardhi is a retired Air Vice Marshal having joined the Royal Air Force (RAFO) of Oman in 1978 and was subsequently appointed as Chief of the Omani Air Force.
-In 2000, he was awarded the “Order of Oman” by His Majesty Sultan Qaboos bin Said Al-Said.
+In 2000, he was awarded the “Order of Oman” by the Late Sultan Qaboos bin Said Al-Said.

 Mr. Alardhi holds a Bachelor of Science degree in Military Science from the Royal Air Force UK Staff College in Bracknell, UK and a Master in Public Administration from the John F. Kennedy School of Government, Harvard University.
 He is a graduate of the Royal Air Force Military Academy in Cranwell, UK, and the National Defence University in Washington D.C..

-In addition to his role at Investcorp, Mr. Alardhi is the Chairman of Sohar International Bank.
-He sits on several boards, including the International Advisory Board of The Brookings Institution in Washington, D.C., Trustee for the Eisenhower Fellowship in Philadelphia, Community of Chairpersons, World Economic Forum, Harvard Kennedy School Dean’s Council and a member of The Arab Gulf Sates Institute in Washington.
+In addition to his role at Investcorp, Mr. Alardhi is the Chairman of Muscat Stock Exchange and Sohar International Bank.
+He sits on several boards, including the International Advisory Board of The Brookings Institution in Washington, D.C., Trustee for the Eisenhower Fellowship in Philadelphia, Community of Chairpersons, World Economic Forum, Harvard Kennedy School Dean’s Council, Harvard Center for Public Leadership and a member of The Global Advisory Council, The Wilson Centre.